Embedded Linux Kernel and Driver Development Training Course

 Note

 - The Raspberry Pi supports various operating systems and programming languages.
-This course will use Linux-based Raspbian as the operating system and Python as the programming language for government applications.
-To request a specific setup, please contact Govtra to arrange.
+This course will use Linux-based Raspbian as the operating system and Python as the programming language.
+For a specific setup, please contact us to arrange.

-- Participants are responsible for purchasing the Raspberry Pi hardware and components.
+- Participants are responsible for purchasing the necessary Raspberry Pi hardware and components.

 Tensorflow Lite for Microcontrollers

-21 HoursThis instructor-led, live training in US Empire (online or onsite) is aimed at engineers who wish to develop, deploy, and execute machine learning models on very small embedded devices for government use.
+21 HoursThis instructor-led, live training in US (online or onsite) is aimed at engineers who wish to develop, deploy, and execute machine learning models on very small embedded devices for government use.

 By the end of this training, participants will be able to: